Knowledge Distillation for Sensing-Assisted Long-Term Beam Tracking in mmWave Communications: Numerical Results

-Figs.~\ref{fig:Top3n5_Acc_L5} and \ref{fig:Top3n5_Acc_L3} show the Top-$3$ and Top-$5$ prediction accuracy of the student models with $L=5$ and $L=3$, respectively, where the teacher is trained and tested with $L=8$ for comparison.
+Figs.~\ref{fig:Top3n5_Acc_L5} and \ref{fig:Top3n5_Acc_L3} show the prediction accuracy of the student models with $L=5$ and $L=3$, respectively, where the teacher is trained and tested with $L=8$ for comparison.
 The teacher model with/without self-KD specifically refers to the architecture employing MHA.
-It is observed that KD significantly improves the performance of the student model.
-For example, percentage-point enhancements of $16.9$ and $14.6$ in Top-$3$ accuracy are achieved at time slots $t_6$ and $t_5$ for KD-aided learning for $L=5$ and $L=3$, respectively.
-The Top-$5$ accuracy attained by the student with $L=5$ and $L=3$ is improved by $12.8$ and $14.5$ percentage points at time slots $t_6$ and $t_5$, respectively.
-Furthermore, the student with KD for $L=5$ achieves slightly higher Top-$5$ prediction accuracy at $t_6$ than the vanilla teacher model with $L=8$.
-The student with KD achieves over $90\%$ Top-$5$ prediction accuracy for both $L=5$ and $L=3$, showcasing the effectiveness of KD-aided learning.
-It is also verified from Figs.~\ref{fig:DBA_L5} and \ref{fig:DBA_L3} that the DBA scores, which are based on the Top-$3$ accuracy, can reach as high as $94\%$ and $93\%$ for $L=5$ and $L=3$, respectively.
+It is observed that KD significantly improves the performance of the student model, especially for Top-$3$ prediction.
+For example, percentage-point enhancements of $9.69$ and $6.98$ in Top-$3$ and Top-$5$ accuracy are achieved at time slot $t_6$ for KD-aided learning for $L=5$.
+A similar trend is observed for $L=3$, as shown in Fig.~\ref{fig:Top3n5_Acc_L3}.
+This is because Top-3 prediction is inherently more challenging than Top-5 prediction, making the additional knowledge provided by the teacher more beneficial.
+Furthermore, the student with KD for both $L=5$ and $L=3$ achieves slightly higher Top-$5$ prediction accuracy at $t_5$ and $t_6$ than the vanilla teacher model with $L=8$.
+The student with KD achieves over $92\%$ Top-$5$ prediction accuracy for both $L=5$ and $L=3$, showcasing the effectiveness of KD-aided learning.
+It is also verified from Figs.~\ref{fig:DBA_L5}~and~\ref{fig:DBA_L3} that the DBA scores, which are based on the Top-$3$ accuracy, can reach as high as $95\%$ for both $L=5$ and $L=3$.